ComfyTavern/comfytavern/docs/node-types/node-types.en.md

 In a node's `InputDefinition` and `OutputDefinition`:

 *   The old `type: string` field in slot definitions has been replaced by `dataFlowType: DataFlowTypeName`.
-An output slot's `dataFlowType` can be `STREAM`, indicating that the output is a data stream.
+*   A new **optional** `isStream?: boolean` field is added.
+If `true`, it indicates the slot transmits a data stream instead of a single value.
 *   A new **optional** `matchCategories: string[]` field is added to define semantic or behavioral tags.
 *   The `config` object contains specific configuration items to guide frontend UI rendering and interaction behavior.